Table of Contents[Hide][Show]

 - More Texas Family Vacation Ideas!

-When it comes to planning a Texas getaway, nothing compares to the ease of booking a family vacation where entertainment awaits for the price of a hotel room.
+When it comes to planning a Texas Hill Country getaway, nothing compares to the ease of booking a family vacation where entertainment awaits for the price of a hotel room.
 Resorts spoil the whole family with relaxation and fun.
 So why not book your next Lone Star State escape at one of these dreamy family friendly Texas resorts?
 We think they’re worth the splurge!

-From Dallas to Fort Worth, Austin to San Antonio, Houston to Galveston, Central Texas has countless options when it comes to splurge-worthy getaways.
+From Dallas to Fort Worth, Austin to San Antonio, Houston to Galveston, Texas has countless options when it comes to splurge-worthy getaways.
 If you’re looking for a hotel experience that the whole family will enjoy—with a golf course, spa, water slides, nature hikes, bike trails, zip lines, and more—check out our recommendations for some of the best resorts in Texas.

 2. Hyatt Regency Lost Pines Resort and Spa, Cedar Creek, Texas

 The first time I visited Hyatt Regency Lost Pines I thought I might just move into this luxury hotel and stay forever.
-The secluded Texas resort borders the lush McKinney Roughs Nature Park and, although just a few miles outside of Austin, feels hidden away deep in the woods.
+The secluded Texas Hill Country resort borders the lush McKinney Roughs Nature Park and, although just a few miles outside of Austin, feels hidden away deep in the woods.
 The perfect blend of rustic scenery and modern comforts, Hyatt Regency Lost Pines boasts 405 acres of picturesque rolling hills, native trees, golf courses, nature trails, gardens, and water features.

 And, speaking of water, The Crooked River Water Park is the resort’s main attraction.
 First, you’ll want to float along its 1,000-foot lazy river, while the kids try out the waterslide, sandy beach, splash pad, hot tub, and water volleyball.
 Next, head over to the main lawn for old-fashioned games and entertainment.
 Finally, before bed, you can squeeze in face painting, s’mores, and a movie on the lawn.